pavliuchuk/demo-prometheus-and-grafana-alerts/README.md

 8. **View the Final Result**
  * Open public ngrok URL in browser
- * Log in (admin/admin) and view the "Custom CPU Usage Dashboard"
+ * Go to Dashboards and view the "CPU Usage Dashboard"

 ### Dashboard Features